 The chart below shows connections between DCG and its subsidiaries, including those operating internationally, like Genesis Asia Pacific Pte.
 Ltd. in Singapore.

-Genesis Global Capital, LLC was a financial services firm that specialized in cryptocurrency.
-It particularly focused on lending for institutional investors and high-net-worth individuals in cryptocurrency.
+- Genesis Global Capital, LLC specialized in cryptocurrency financial services.
+It primarily focused on lending to institutional investors and high-net-worth individuals.

 The downfall of Digital Currency Group